pixelhypercube/CellCollab/README.md

-# conway-together
+# mp-conway-sandbox

-multiplayer conway's game of life
+A multiplayer-based sandbox for Conway's Game of Life!